- 7.1 Extenuating Circumstances and Academic Appeals

 7.1.1 Unresolved Circumstances

-Extenuating circumstances that affect a student’s ability to fulfill their academic obligations should be raised by the student through the academic consideration procedure during the term.
+Extenuating circumstances that affect a student’s ability to fulfill their academic obligations should be raised by the student through the academic consideration process as soon as the need for consideration is apparent.
 If the student received academic consideration, the appeal should outline why the consideration was inadequate.
 If the circumstance is related to an accommodation through Queen’s Student Accessibility Services, the appeal should explain how the accommodation has changed, or how the existing accommodation is inadequate.

 Multiple appeals citing the same extenuating circumstances will be reviewed closely.
 This review may include, with the permission of the student, consultation with the appropriate professionals involved to obtain more detailed information.
 In order for such an appeal to succeed, there should be evidence that the circumstances that affected the student's academic performance will be resolved within a reasonable timeline, or will be appropriately managed on an ongoing basis.